 Morganite is significantly less expensive than most diamonds and has a romantic look to it due to the pink hues that everyone loves.
 Although it is not the same quality as a diamond, it still holds a level of elegance to it.
 Moissanite is another great alternative to a diamond but doesn’t necessarily provide the unique coloring of morganite stones.
 Learn all about Provence Moissanite at our blog.

 Morganite’s color range includes pink, rose, peach, and salmon.
 Most desirable are the pink and rose tints.

 Morganite is a Type2 gemstone, which means they are usually found with few inclusions.
 Most of the morganite rings are eye clean with no visible inclusions.

-Combination of high hardness, durability, clarity and tender color makes Morganite rings very valuable.
+A combination of high hardness, durability, clarity, and tender color makes Morganite rings very valuable.
 In terms of hardness, we’ve broken down each stone on the Mohs Scale:

 The gem is almost always heat-treated to improve the pink color.
 The treatment is not detectable.
 Heat drives off the yellow or orange tinge, leaving a purer and more attractive pink.
 The resulting color is stable and pure with lifetime durability.

 The final, and sometimes biggest factor is cost.
 Morganite and Moissanite are both less expensive than diamonds, and are typically the best alternatives when you’re still looking for a beautiful stone, just at a fraction of the cost.